 Paradoxically, a lack of stomach acid often causes heartburn, making it appear that there is too much stomach acid.
 But in most cases, it’s quite the contrary.
 Again, learn to eat slowly.
 Enjoy the food!
 This gives the body time to produce enzymes and stomach acid that are essential for good digestion.

-For some, adding betaine HCL during the main meals might help increase stomach acid and ease IBS symptoms.
-Added acid improves digestion and increases assimilation of nutrients.
+Adding acid improves digestion and increases assimilation of nutrients.
 At the same time, it prevents symptoms of acid reflux.
-However, those with ulcers or who are on strong medication should be careful with betaine HCL.
+However, those with ulcers should be careful with betaine HCL.

 5. Digestive enzymes